 Event listener: An event listener links an Event Handler to an Event.
 In some game engines we would need to write this in manually, but Crayta manages our Event listeners for us.

-In edit mode, look at the TNT Plunger and press X to open the Entity Editor.
+In edit mode, look at the TNT Plunger and select the option to Edit ‘TNTPlunger1‘ to enter the Entity Editor.

 Crayta Entities automatically listen out for events that might affect their state in the Game World, such as colliding with another Entity or the player interacting with an it.
 You can make things happen by adding functions to the event property boxes.